Biological ornament: Parental favoritism in nestlings

 Biological ornamentation has been shown to affect parental favoritism in nestlings.
 This can be observed several species of water birds.
-For example, baby American coots hatch out with long, orange-tipped plumes on their backs and throats which provide signals to parents used to determine which individuals to feed preferentially.
+For example, baby American coots (Fulica americana) hatch out with long, orange-tipped plumes on their backs and throats which provide signals to parents used to determine which individuals to feed preferentially.
 In experiments in which ornaments have been physically altered on baby coots, elaborate ornamentation has been proven to be beneficial to young offspring.
 Ornamented individuals received more frequent feedings from parents.
 Therefore, the relative growth rates of ornamented chicks were much higher compared with the experimentally altered chicks.

 Female ornamentation

 Male animals are typically more elaborately ornamented than females.
 The classic sexual selection theory notes that because sperm are cheaper to produce than eggs, and because males generally compete more intensely for reproductive opportunities and invest less in parental care than females, males can obtain greater fitness benefits from mating multiple times.
 Therefore, sexual selection typically results in male-biased sex differences in secondary sexual characteristics, which are non-reproductive body parts that help distinguish between sexes in a species.

 Female ornamentation has long been overlooked because of the greater prevalence of elaborate displays in males.
 However, the circumstances under which females would benefit from honestly signaling their quality are limited.
 Females are not expected to invest in ornamentation unless the fitness benefits of the ornament exceed those from investing the resources directly into offspring.
 An example of a scenario in which female ornamentation occurs is in the pipefish.
 Within this species of fish, sex roles are reversed so the male is responsible for the postzygotic care.
 Accordingly, females must compete for access to male parental care.
-Thus, females have been selected for ornamentation as the benefit of producing the ornamentation, namely male paternal care, outweighs the costs, such as the energy requirements.
-Most notably, their venter becomes more colourful during breeding season.
-Males tend to prefer females with more colourful venters, with research showing that there is a positive association between this ornament and the condition of the female.
+Thus, females have been selected for ornamentation since the benefit of producing the ornamentation, namely male paternal care, outweighs the costs, such as energy invested into developing the ornamentation.
+Most notably, their venter becomes more colorful during breeding season.
+Males tend to prefer females with more colorful venters, with research showing that there is a positive association between this ornament and the condition of the female.
 As this ornamentation reliably indicates mate quality, it can be considered an honest signal.
-In the phalaropes and the Eurasian dotterel, females are more brightly colored than males, and it is the males who are primarily responsible for parental care.
+Likewise, in the phalaropes and the Eurasian dotterel (Eudromias morinellus), the males provide primary parental care, and the females are more brightly colored than the males of their species.

 It has been proposed that when females gain direct benefits from mating, females may instead be selected for ornamentation that deceives males about their reproductive state.
-In empidid dance flies, males frequently provide nuptial gifts and it is usually to only the female that is ornamented.
-Female traits in empidids, such as abdominal sacs and enlarged pinnate leg scales, have been suggested to 'deceive' males into matings by disguising egg maturity.
+In empidid flies, males frequently provide nuptial gifts, usually to only the female that is ornamented.
+Female traits in empidids, such as abdominal sacs and enlarged pinnate leg scales, have been suggested to "deceive" males into matings by disguising egg maturity.